arkency/posts/posts/2016-02-17-testing-aggregates-with-commands-and-events.md

 newsletter: :skip
 ---

-Once you start switching to using aggregates in your system (as opposed to say, ActiveRecord objects), you will need to find good ways of testing those objects.
+Once you start switching to using aggregates in your system (as opposed to say, ActiveRecord objects), you will need to find good ways of testing those aggregate objects.
 This blogpost is an attempt to explore one of the possible ways.

 <!-- more -->